Journalist Interview Questions

-The Journalist typically researches and writes, then submits work to an editor for approval.
-Journalists may be required to travel extensively for their work tracking down information where it can be found.
+Journalists typically research, write, and then submit work to an editor for approval.
+Journalists may be required to travel extensively for their work, tracking down information wherever it can be found.

-Keeping track of current events for developing and future stories.
+- Keeping track of current events for developing future stories

-Ensuring that final work is factual and unbiased.
+- Ensuring final work is factual and unbiased

-A minimum of a Bachelor’s Degree in journalism is required for a career in journalism, with coursework in journalistic ethics, writing, and grammar.
+A minimum of a bachelor’s degree in journalism is required for a career in journalism along with coursework in journalistic ethics, writing, and grammar.
 Training in IT skills relevant to modern print and broadcast journalism can give applicants a competitive edge.